-Answer: Yes, generally all PSO grant-funded equipment (including state-controlled assets) should be tagged or marked.
+Answer: Yes, generally all PSO grant-funded equipment should be tagged or marked.
 Tags should contain the following information:

 - Agency name

 - Identifying number

 - When practical, equipment should be marked "Purchased with funds provided by the [enter name of federal awarding agency]" (Federal funds only).